How Do You Get Rid Of Termites In The Bedroom?

 Headbanging

 If you hear some strange clicking sound from inside your walls, it is usually a result of the soldier termites detecting a possible threat.
-Banging their heads against the walls is their mode of signalling the colony.
+Banging their heads against the walls is their mode of signaling the colony.
 Sometimes they give out the signal by shaking their bodies which produces sound.

 Paint Peeling Off

-When termites attack and damage drywall, they allow moisture to enter between paint and the surface, making it peel off.
+When termites attack and damage drywall, they allow moisture to enter between the paint and the surface, making it peel off.
 There may be other reasons behind your drywall paint peeling.
 However, when it happens in tandem and is associated with different signs, it might indicate an infestation.

 Visible Live Termites